 The Thirty Meter Telescope (TMT) is a next-generation extremely large telescope that will offer astronomers a window to the Universe with unprecedented quality and depth.
 The primary mirror of the TMT will be 30m making it among the largest optical-near infrared telescopes to be built in the coming decade.
 Scientist will use the TMT to find answers to grand questions like “What are dark matter and dark energy?”, “When did the first galaxies form and how did they evolve?”, “What kind of galaxies host what kind of black holes?, “How do stars and planet form?”, and “Is there life elsewhere in the Universe?”.
 TMT is being jointly developed by Caltech, the Department of Science and Technology of India, National Astronomical Observatories of the Chinese Academy of Sciences, National Institutes of Natural Sciences/National Astronomical Observatory of Japan, National Research Council Canada and the University of California.
 Onsite construction is expected to begin in the late 2020s.More Information

 The Wide Field InfraRed Survey Telescope (WFIRST) is a NASA observatory designed to explore the Universe in search of answers to fundamental questions about dark energy, exoplanets, and infrared astrophysics.
-The telescope has a 2.4 m primary mirror (the same size as the Hubble Space Telescope) but will have a field of view that is 100 times greater than the Hubble infrared instrument (WFC3), capturing more of the sky at once.
+The telescope has a 2.4 m primary mirror (the same size as the Hubble Space Telescope) but will have a field of view that is more than 200 times greater than the Hubble Space Telescope’s WFC3 IR Channel, capturing more of the sky at once.
 The primary instrument, the Wide Field Instrument, will measure light from a billion galaxies over the course of the mission lifetime and will perform a microlensing survey of the inner Milky Way to find exoplanets down to a tenth of the Earth’s mass.
-The Coronagraph Instrument will directly image ice and gas giant exoplanets.
-WFIRST is designed for a 6 year mission and is expected to launch in the mid 2020s.More Information
+The Coronagraph Instrument will directly image ice and gas giant exoplanets around nearby stars.
+WFIRST is designed for a 5 year mission and is expected to launch in the mid 2020s.More Information